Why Are My Hydrangea Leaves Turning White? (7 Solutions)

 Hydrangeas are typically planted in shady areas to protect them from the hot sun.

-However, the leaves can become sunburned if your plant is placed in an area that gets too much sun.
+However, the leaves can become sunburned if your plant is placed in an area with too much sun.

-This will cause the leaves to turn white or pale yellow.
+This will cause the leaves to turn white or pale.

 The edges of the leaves may also be brown or dead.